Carol Corrigan

 Carol Ann Corrigan (born August 16, 1948) is an associate justice of the California Supreme Court.
+She is a former prosecutor.

 Background

 Corrigan, the daughter of a newspaperman and a homemaker, grew up in the San Joaquin Valley city of Stockton, California.
 She graduated from Saint Mary's High School in Stockton, and attended the Catholic, then women-only, Holy Names College in Oakland, graduating in 1970.
 After a brief stint in a graduate program in psychology, Corrigan enrolled at the University of California, Hastings College of the Law, where she served as Notes and Comments Editor of the Hastings Law Journal.
 She received her Juris Doctor degree in 1975 and was admitted to the California bar the same year.

 Corrigan worked as a prosecutor in Alameda County, California from 1975, and as a senior prosecutor from 1985 until 1987 when she was appointed to the county's Municipal Court.
 In 1991 she became a Judge of the Alameda County Superior Court, the state's principal trial court there, where she was affectionately known as Big Bird.
 In 1994, Governor Pete Wilson appointed her as an associate justice in the California Court of Appeal, First District.
 She was elected to a term later in 1994, and re-elected in 1998.
 There, she served on a commission that overhauled the state's court rules.

 Corrigan has resided in and around Oakland for most of her adult life.